 \section{Related Work}

-\paragraph{Post-training Techniques for Reasoning Language Models.} Post-training methods have become essential for enhancing the reasoning capabilities of language models.
-Early techniques, such as prompt engineering and few-shot learning, offered initial improvements but exhibited limited effectiveness on complex reasoning tasks \cite{10.1145/3560815}.
-In contrast, Supervised Fine-Tuning (SFT) provides a more systematic approach by guiding models to imitate reasoning patterns from curated datasets.
-Its effectiveness is further amplified by rejection sampling \cite{rejectionsampling}, which enables the automatic acquisition of large volumes of high-quality reasoning traces without additional human effort.
-This combination has led to substantial performance improvements on challenging reasoning benchmarks.
+\paratitle{Post-training Techniques for Reasoning Language Models.} Post-training methods have become essential for enhancing reasoning capabilities in language models.
+Early techniques like prompt engineering and few-shot learning showed limited effectiveness on complex tasks \cite{10.1145/3560815}.
+Supervised Fine-Tuning (SFT) offers a more systematic approach by guiding models to imitate reasoning patterns from curated datasets.
+Combined with rejection sampling \cite{rejectionsampling} for automatic acquisition of high-quality reasoning traces, SFT achieves substantial improvements on challenging benchmarks.